 - To treat bone loss and thicken the jawbone

 To start any regeneration treatment, the doctor will use local anesthesia to numb the area being treated before folding back the gum tissue to reveal the area needing the graft.
 After the doctor cleans the area of bacteria, the graft is placed and the area is carefully stitched back together.
-Patients usually needs to return in 7 – 10 days to have their stitches removed and so the doctor can check their healing progress.
+Patients usually need to return in 7 – 10 days to have their stitches removed and to follow up on their progress.

 After regenerative surgery, patients should schedule and come to all follow up appointments suggested by the doctor.
 If needed, the doctor will prescribe pain medication for the patient after the procedure as well as tips to improve the healing process.
 Patients should maintain a regular home oral care routine, including brushing, flossing, and regular dental exams and cleanings.

 - Average Cost

 - Recovery Time